li23/vault-on-gke/README.md

 $ vault audit enable file file_path=stdout
 ```

-That's it!
+That's it.
 Vault will now log all audit requests to Stackdriver.
 Additionally,
 because the configuration uses an L4 load balancer, Vault does not need to
 parse `X-Forwarded-For` headers to extract the client IP, as requests are
 passed directly to the node.